AncientMystic/TheBrain/README.md

 4. Optionally ask user which subtopics to pursue.
 5. Generate a detailed report for each subtopic, including a coherence pass.
 6. Save reports to reports/.

+Recoll-Guided Learning

+1. Query internal SQLite for knowledge gaps.
+2. Generate Recoll search queries from those gaps using LLM.
+3. Search the Recoll full-text index.
+4. Process retrieved documents through the standard pipeline.
+5. Log all queries and processed documents.
+6. Repeat until no new documents are processed or max rounds reached.

 ---